jamesjmtaylor/rust/README.md

 }
 ```

-You can also use an `if let` statement to unwrap optionals, just like Swift:
+You can use an `if let` statement to unwrap optionals, just like Swift:

 ```rust
 let config_max = Some(3u8);